 Lest we fall into the trap of giving out of a sense of duty or legalism, this last test is a true test of the condition of our souls.
 Our giving may be 100%, but are our hearts in it 100%?
 Hesitancy or guardedness in our emotions is a key indicator that forgiveness is not complete.
 We can usually tell the condition of our souls by the words we speak.

 Sounded good – until I started “drafting” the letter in my head.
-Invariably, it took shape in my mind something like this:
+Unfortunately, at first it sounded something like this:

-Obviously, I didn’t send any letters.
+Obviously, I didn’t send any letters!
 I hadn’t reached forgiveness yet.
-Test #1 failed.
+I had failed Test #1.

-Instead, I decided I would give up the letter-writing idea and simply take Nosy Neighbor a cake instead.
-After all, who could resist homemade sweetness, right?
+I decided I would give up the letter-writing idea and simply take Nosy Neighbor a cake instead.
+After all, I thought, who can resist some homemade sweetness?

 The only problem was, I realized that if I showed up at Nosy Neighbor’s door with a cake, I’d have to talk to her when she opened the door.
 While I might be able to freely give of what I owned, I still hesitated to give of myself.
 I knew if I saw her face I’d probably have some choice words for her, cake or no cake.
 So while I felt free enough to get past test #2, I was still stuck on test #3.
 My affections were definitely restricted.
 Out of the heart the mouth speaks.
 I lacked the unhindered flow of love I needed from the Holy Spirit.

 It would take a lot more prayer on my behalf to reach not only my neighbor, but also a place of true forgiveness.
-I’m still working on it, and I hope one day to have a story of reconciliation to share – not just of me with my Nosy Neighbor, but of Nosy Neighbor with God.
+In the end, my husband and I went to visit the neighbor at Christmas, taking a small gift and spending a short time chatting with them, which helped ease the tension.

 I don’t believe it’s an accident that Paul listed these three indicators of a heart of forgiveness.
 Remember, he was addressing believers!
 It’s not always easy to forgive, especially when we are treated unfairly.
 Amazingly, God has still entrusted the message of reconciliation to people like us.
-He believes that we can forgive the nosy neighbors who torment us.
-He says that when we do, He himself will make His appeal through us, so that they might come to know Him.
+He believes that we can forgive the nosy neighbors and difficult friends who torment us.
+He also says that when we do our part, He himself will make His appeal through us, so that they might come to know Him.

 God is reconciling the world to Himself.
-He’s not counting men’s trespasses against them, as we do.
-The question is: is your heart ready to forgive?
+He’s not counting men’s trespasses against them, like we do.
+The question is: are you ready to forgive?

 Deborah Perkins is passionate about helping others connect with God.
 She writes about knowing God and hearing His voice at HisInscriptions.com.
 When she's not writing, you can find her outside enjoying her chickens - and her neighbors!
-Follow her on Twitter orFacebook, or to reach her directly, click here.
+Follow her on Twitter, Pinterest, orFacebook, or to reach her directly, click here.